vlohacks/XIVNotifier/index.md

 ## Known Bugs

-* The detection of the login queue counter address is still prone to false positives, especially when being logged.
-Just close the application in this case.
+* The detection of the login queue counter address is still prone to false positives, especially when being logged in.
+Just close the application after you got logged in.

 ## Get in Touch